badalmer/Generative-Painting/README.md

 SVG_GenerativeLayout
 ======
-Generative Layout builds upon SVG_GenerativeToons by dividing the drawing space into a random number of panels.
+GenerativeLayout builds upon SVG_GenerativeToons by dividing the drawing space into a random number of panels.
 Creating comic panels.

 //press r for color refresh, and h to hold the colors